TabClustPFN: A Prior-Fitted Network for Tabular Data Clustering: Discussion on design choices

-We study whether the decoder architecture is responsible for the performance gains of TabClustPFN.
-To isolate this factor, we keep the encoder and training setup fixed and compare our iterative cross-attention decoder against two non-iterative baselines.
-The first baseline is a \emph{na"ive SA+MLP decoder}, which directly predicts cluster assignments from point embeddings: it applies self-attention over the $N$ points to model point--point interactions, then uses a point-wise MLP head to output $K$-way assignment logits per point.
+\textbf{Effectiveness of iterative cross attention}.
+We evaluate whether the decoder architecture drives the performance gains of TabClustPFN by keeping the encoder and training setup fixed while comparing our iterative cross-attention decoder against two non-iterative baselines.
+The first baseline is a \emph{na\"ive SA+MLP decoder}, which directly predicts cluster assignments from point embeddings: it applies self-attention over the $N$ points to model point--point interactions, then uses a point-wise MLP head to output $K$-way assignment logits per point.
 Its complexity is $\gO(N^2 + NK)$.
-This design contains no explicit cluster representations; clusters are only implicitly represented in the MLP output layer.
+This design contains no explicit cluster representations; clusters are implicitly represented in the MLP output layer.
 The second baseline is a \emph{non-iterative Transformer decoder}.
 This variant introduces \emph{explicit cluster prototypes} but omits iterative prototype--data co-refinement: it first encodes the points with self-attention to obtain $R^{(L)}$, then updates the $K$ prototypes using prototype self-attention (cluster--cluster interaction) and prototype--point cross-attention with keys/values from the fixed encoded points $R^{(L)}$ (cluster--point interaction).
 Its complexity remains $\gO(N^2 + NK)$.
-In contrast, our decoder maintains $K$ cluster prototypes and \emph{iteratively refines} point--cluster assignments and prototypes: each layer alternates (i) prototype self-attention (cluster--cluster interaction) and (ii) bidirectional prototype--point cross-attention between $N$ point embeddings and $K$ prototypes (point--cluster interaction), while avoiding full point--point self-attention inside the decoder.
-The resulting per-layer complexity is $\gO(NK + K^2)$, which is strictly lower than the two baselines when $K \ll N$.
+In contrast, our decoder maintains $K$ cluster prototypes and \emph{iteratively refines} point--cluster assignments and prototypes: each layer alternates (i) prototype self-attention (cluster--cluster interaction) and (ii) bidirectional prototype--point cross-attention between $N$ point embeddings and $K$ prototypes (point--cluster interaction), while avoiding full point--point self-attention in the decoder.
+The resulting per-layer complexity is $\gO(NK + K^2)$, which is lower than the two baselines when $K \ll N$.